Configuration spaces on a wedge of spheres and Hochschild-Pirashvili homology: Polynomiality and consequences

 \end{thm}

-\begin{note} Let us reiterate that while the two inputs of $\Psi^p$ are different types of objects, there is an equivalence of categories between such functors and bi-functors $\N\times\N \to \GradedVect_\Q$ as well as $\GradedVect_\Q\times \GradedVect_\Q \to \GradedVect_\Q$ taking inputs of the same type.
-We prefer the presentation of $\Psi^p$ given here as it lends itself well to a geometric interpretation. \end{note}
+\begin{note} Let us reiterate that while the two inputs of $\Psi^p$ are different types of objects, the equivalence of categories mentioned in Proposition \ref{prop:equiv symmetric sequence analytic functors} relates such functors and bi-functors $\Sigma\times\Sigma \to \GradedVect_\Q$ as well as $\GradedVect_\Q\times \GradedVect_\Q \to \GradedVect_\Q$ taking inputs of the same type.
+We prefer the presentation of $\Psi^p$ given here as it lends itself well to a simple geometric interpretation. \end{note}